Sairamakrishnen/Azure-RBAC-to-users/README.md

 ## Contents in this repository

-* Creating a Entra tenant and a user account in the tenant.
+* Create an Entra ID (Azure AD) tenant and a user account within the tenant.
-* Creating a Resource group in subcription associated with tenant.
+* Create a Resource Group in the subscription associated with the tenant.
-* Creating a general-purpose storage account.
+* Create a general-purpose Azure Storage Account.
-* Creating a Container storage in the Azure storage account.
+* Create a Blob container within the Storage Account.
-* Managing access control by role assignment to Entra user using Azure RBAC.
+* Manage access control by assigning roles to the Entra ID user using Azure RBAC.
-* Remove assigned user access role and the user.
+* Remove the assigned role and delete the Entra user.
-* Delete resource group.
+* Delete the Resource Group and associated resources.